s-macke/concepts-of-programming-languages/docs/exercises/Exercise11.md

 Javascript or WebAssembly doesn't support concurrency and are single threaded.

-* Experiment with the Go concurrency in webassembly.
+* Experiment with the Go concurrency in WebAssembly.
-  Try to run two or more goroutines in parallel.
+  Try to run two or more Goroutines in parallel.
 Does it work?
-* Webassembly does not support Coroutines either, e.g. blocking calls such as `time.Sleep(1 * time.Second)`.
+* Webassembly does not support Coroutines, e.g. blocking calls such as `time.Sleep(1 * time.Second)`.
   Test blocking calls together with concurrency.
 Does it work?
 * Try to run the dining philosophers problem in the web browser.
   Example source code `src/concurrent/channels/philosophers`